 Hostinec U Kocoura

 This long-established pub is located on the tourist route at Nerudova.
-It is very famous with cheap beer and is often crowded.
+It is very famous for cheap beer and is often crowded.

 Location: Nerudova 2, Lesser Town; Open: daily 11am-11pm.